2. Tutorial

 Note

 If strict=True, the to_traintest_folders function will automatically removes training/validation geojsons that have any overlap with test tiles (including the buffers), ensuring strict spatial separation of the test data.
-However, this can remove a significant proportion of the data available to train on so if validation accuracy is a sufficient test of model performance test_frac can be set to 0 or set strict=False (which allows for some overlap in the buffers between test and train/val tiles).
+However, this can remove a significant proportion of the data available to train on so if validation accuracy is a sufficient test of model performance test_frac can be set to 0 or set strict=False (which allows for overlap in the buffers between test and train/val tiles).

 The data has now been tiled and partitioned for model training, tuning and evaluation.